facebookresearch/NeuralCompression/projects/torch_vct/README.md

 ### Optimizer

 The original version of the VCT model is trained for a total of 3.25M steps (stages 1, 2 and 3, where only stage 3 optimizes all components, see Table 1 in the paper).
 According to the Appendix A.2, the updated model is trained for 750K steps (all components optimized jointly) with a learning rate $1e^{-4}$, with 10K steps warm-up, followed by linear annealing to $1e^{-5}$.

-- We follow roughly the same training procedure: we train with AdamW optimizer with weight decay=0.1.
-We use linear warm-up for the first $5\%$ of training.
+Training is done on 3 Google Cloud TPUv4 chips.

-The learning rate of $1e^{-4}$ is annealed to $1e^{-5}$ using a cosine scheduler, applied every 2K steps.
+- We train with Lion optimizer ([Chen et al., 2023](https://arxiv.org/abs/2302.06675)) with weight decay=0.1.
+The learning rate of $1e^{-4}$ is annealed to $1e^{-5}$ using a cosine scheduler.
+We train for a total of 400K steps.
+Training is done on 32 V100 (32GB) cards.

 ### Evaluation